mariadb-corporation/MaxScale/About/Limitations.md

 * statement includes a stored procedure, or an UDF call

+If the client enables and executes multi-statements, they will be routed to the master.
+All future queries will also be routed to the master to guarantee a consistent session state after the multi-statement query.
+This behavior can be controlled with the `strict_multi_stmt` router option.
+For more information, read the [ReadWriteSplit](../Routers/ReadWriteSplit.md) router documentation.

 ### Limitations in client session handling

 Some of the queries that client sends are routed to all backends instead of sending them just to one of server.
 These queries include `USE <db name>` and `SET autocommit=0` among many others.
 Readwritesplit sends a copy of these queries to each backend server and forwards the master's reply to the client.
 Below is a list of MySQL commands which are classified as session commands :